 Competing in motorsports is very expensive.
-To make matters worse, the economics can be quite challenging to understand.
+To make matters worse, the sport has a dirty little finance secret; the economics can be quite challenging to understand.
 This article will cover the basics of how the motorsport industry works and what is needed to compete.
 I have broken this up to explain why the structure is the way it is, how to compete, and a rough idea of how sponsorship works.

 Economics of a team